 Why Care About High Blood Pressure

-High blood pressure, aka hypertension, is often called a “silent killer” because you can have it but not have symptoms.
+High blood pressure, aka hypertension, is often called a “silent killer” because you can have high blood pressure without showing the symptoms we associate with the condition.

 This means it’s working round the clock to damage your health, and over time, unchecked high blood pressure significantly increases the risk of having a heart attack, stroke, and other life-threatening conditions.